Foreground effect on the $J$-factor estimation of ultra-faint dwarf spheroidal galaxies: Analysis

 Here $r_{e}$ denotes the projected half-light radius of the dSph and we normalize the stellar distribution $\nu_{*}(r)$ to satisfy $\int 4 \pi r^2 \nu_{*}(r) dr = 1$.
 The input parameters are shown in Table\,\ref{tb:dSphParameter}.\footnote{ In order to construct the kinematical data by using the method of \citet{1991MNRAS.253..414C} consistently, we set the range of the anisotropy $\beta_{\text{ani}}$ to be $\beta_{\text{ani}} < 0$.
 See, e.g., \citet{Ciotti:2009ic} for the limitation of the halo parameters in the analytical solution of the Jeans equation. }

-The mock stellar data of each dSph is constructed by assigning the colour, chemical abundance{,} and kinematical information.
+The mock stellar data of each dSph is constructed by assigning the colour, chemical abundance, and kinematical information.
 Synthetic colour-magnitude diagrams are generated by utilizing the PARSEC stellar isochrones\,\citep{2012MNRAS.427..127B} to represent observed properties of each dSph.
-In detail, we first randomly draw a stellar initial mass from the Salpeter initial mass function.
-For that mock star, the age is drawn from {an} uniform distribution in the range 10$^{10.10}$-10$^{10.12}$ years, motivated by the fact that the {UFD}s analysed in this work have been reported to be dominated by an old stellar population\,\citep{2008AJ....135.1361D}.
-Similarly, the value of metallicity ([Fe/H]) is drawn from a Gaussian distribution with the mean and dispersion approximately consistent with those estimated by \citet{2011ApJ...727...78K} and \citet{2010ApJ...723.1632N}.
+In detail, we first randomly draw a stellar initial mass from the Salpeter initial mass function {(IMF)}.
+For that mock star, the age is drawn from an uniform distribution in the range 10$^{10.10}$-10$^{10.12}$ years, motivated by the fact that the {UFD}s analysed in this work have been reported to be dominated by an old stellar population\,\citep{2008AJ....135.1361D}.
+Similarly, the value of metallicity ([Fe/H]) is drawn from a Gaussian distribution with {(mean, dispersion)$=$($-2.5$, $0.3$), ($-2.5$, $0.3$), ($-2.7$, $0.7$), and ($-2.2$, $0.6$) for \UII, \Coma, \Seg, and \UI, respectively, which are} approximately consistent with those estimated by \citet{2011ApJ...727...78K} and \citet{2010ApJ...723.1632N}.
 Based on a theoretical isochrone for the given age and [Fe/H] values obtained above, the absolute magnitude, colour and surface gravity corresponding to the stellar initial mass are assigned.
-The apparent magnitude and observed colour are then calculated by adopting the distance modulus from \citet{2012AJ....144....4M} and adding typical photometric errors as well as the Galactic extinction.
+The apparent magnitude and observed colour are then calculated by adopting the distance modulus from \citet{2012AJ....144....4M} and adding typical photometric errors {increasing toward fainter magnitudes (0.012 at $i=20.0$ and 0.024 at $i=22.0$)} as well as the Galactic extinction {from \citet{2011ApJ...737..103S}}.
 At this point, the star is discarded if it is fainter than the i-band limiting magnitude of 22.5.
-The mock stars are repeatedly generated until the number of member stars brighter than the limiting magnitude estimated by \citet{2008ApJ...684.1075M} is reached. {An} example of the resulting CMD is shown in Fig\,\ref{fig:dSphCut}.
+The mock stars are repeatedly generated until the number of member stars brighter than the limiting magnitude estimated by \citet{2008ApJ...684.1075M} is reached. { The stellar {IMF} can deviate from the Salpeter IMF below $M\sim0.5 M_\odot$ (see, e.g. the \citet{2001MNRAS.322..231K} IMF).
+Magnitude limits ($i=21.0,\, 21.5$ and $22.0$) we adopted, however, correspond to stellar masses well above 0.65 $M_{\odot}$, and thus the mock photometric data are not significantly affected by the choice of IMF. } {An} example of the resulting CMD is shown in Fig\,\ref{fig:dSphCut}.
 To build 50 mock data for each dSph, the whole process is repeated 50 times by adding a Gaussian noise consistent with the uncertainty in the number of member stars estimated by \citet{2008ApJ...684.1075M}.
 The position and velocity of each star are assigned {consistently} with the input dark matter potential using the method of \citet{1991MNRAS.253..414C} with the assumptions of the constant velocity anisotropy and spherical distribution.
-The non-member stars belonging to the Milky Way galaxy are also included, which are generated by the Besan\c{c}on model\,\citep{Robin:2004qd}.